 - Torn Cartilage

-If you or a loved one has suffered a leg or knee injury during the course of employment, immediately contact Cedar Rapids knee injury lawyer, Pete Leehey at 877-209-9452.
+If you or a loved one has suffered a leg or knee injury during the course of employment, immediately contact the Cedar Rapids knee injury lawyers of Leehey Olson Law, P.C., at 877-209-9452.
 We will fight against your employer and their insurance company in order to try to help you receive the full compensation that you deserve under both the law and your workers’ compensation plan.